 It’s not just our fun and popular products that make people smile.
 We can and must make a positive difference in the lives of people across the full spectrum of our value chain – from the farmers who grow our mint and the dental associations who endorse our products to the communities surrounding our factories and the Associates that work within them.

-Our success depends on our 17,000 Associates who live and work in more than 40 countries around the world.
-Regardless of where we are based – a home office, an open-floor-plan workspace, or in a factory – we are united by our commitment to make decisions based on their impact to people, the planet and our performance.
+Our success depends on our 17,000 Associates who live and work in more than 50 countries around the world.
+Regardless of where we are based – a home office, an open-floor-plan workspace, or in a factory – we are united by our commitment to make decisions based on the Mars Five Principles to positively impact people, the planet and our performance.
 We believe this gives our Associates a rewarding career and something more than “just a job.”

 We measure this belief by participating in the external Gallup Q12 survey.
 The survey’s 12 core questions assess whether Associates feel equipped with the right level of knowledge, materials and opportunities; whether they feel listened to, encouraged, supported and rewarded; and whether they have opportunities to learn and grow.